Frequently asked questions

 I have no internet connection on the computer.
 How do I activate my licence?

 You can perform the following steps yourself unless you have limited knowledge of computers (in that case, please let an experienced person help you): Choose manual activation.
 The activation program will give you a URL.
 Note it down and visit the URL using another computer connected to the internet.
 You will then obtain an activation key.
 Copy this and save to a file.
 Transfer the file in some way to your music computer.
 Open the file, copy the text and paste it into the activation program as instructed.
 You can find a detailed description of this procedure here.

-I forgot my password to my user account, how do I retrieve it?
+I forgot my password to the user area, how do I retrieve it?

-How do I change my email or postal address of my user account?
+How do I change my email or postal address for my user account?

-You can edit and send in a change request from your user account.
+You can edit and send a change request from the user area

 What distinguishes Pianoteq from other virtual pianos?